 Online shopping may be convenient for everyone, but it also comes with a risk.
 By selling goods and services online, there’s a risk that either of the two parties—buyer or seller— will scam the other.
+It is also true for many high school and college essay writing service platforms for students who need help with their assignments, homework projects, and coursework in general.
 With the rapid development of e-commerce, fraud activity has also evolved and is harder to detect.
 From offline bank scams to identity theft and money laundering schemes, fraudsters will take advantage of every weak spot they see in a business’s system.

 Today, detecting and preventing fraud are major concerns for the e-commerce and banking industries.
 However, by applying machine learning to systems, one can eliminate and prevent such activity.

 Machine learning (ML) is a branch of computer science that centers around data and algorithms, so machines could ‘learn’ the same way humans do.
 If done properly, machine learning can easily identify legitimate and fraudulent behavior.
 With that being said, read this guide on how machine learning is used for fraud detection.

 - Allow For Data Entry

 First, a machine learning model will have to collect certain data.
 Data entry is different for machine learning and humans.
 Normally, humans find it hard to grasp a huge amount of data in a short period of time.
 This task is easy for machine learning.
 The more data is entered into an ML model, the more it can learn and improve its accuracy.

 Next, a machine learning model will extract features that usually include the customer’s information such as identity, location, and payment method.
 In addition, features that describe normal customer behavior and fraud behavior are entered.
 The added features may differ based on the detection system’s complexity.